epson121/Projects/README.md

 Numbers
 ---------

 [**Find PI to the Nth Digit**](https://github.com/epson121/Projects/tree/master/Numbers/numbers_pi) – Enter a number and have the program generate PI up to that many decimal places.
-Keep a limit to how far the program will go.

-**Fibonacci Sequence** – Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+[**Fibonacci Sequence**](https://github.com/epson121/Projects/tree/master/Numbers/numbers_fibonacci_sequence) – Enter a number and have the program generate the Fibonacci sequence to the Nth number.

 **Prime Factorization** – Have the user enter a number and find all Prime Factors (if there are any) and display them.